-Green Teas include Gunpowder (actually very mild), Hyson, Imperial, Chun Mees, Sow Mees, and Matcha.
+Green Teas include Gu**powder actually very mild, (the powers that be don't like that word) Hyson, Imperial, Chun Mees, Sow Mees, and Matcha.
 They make a distinctive pale grey-green color tea which can be a little bitter, if allowed to steep too long.
 For brewing, the tea leaves are sometimes rolled into tiny balls resembling lead shot.

 White Teas like Silver Needles and White Peony are very fine and rare.
 They are a light color in the cup with a very delicate flavor.